lakaschus/grokking/README.md

 # Grokking

-An implementation of the OpenAI 'Grokking: Generalization Beyond Overfitting on Small Algorithmic Datasets' paper in PyTorch.
+An extension of the OpenAI 'Grokking: Generalization Beyond Overfitting on Small Algorithmic Datasets' paper in PyTorch.
 Originally forked and modified from:

 https://github.com/danielmamay/grokking